Afterpay & Zip Pay | 30 Day Returns

-Indian Chindi Rugs - Panipat, India
+Indian Chindi Rugs, Handmade in Panipat, India

 In early February, my business colleague Joe, and I travelled to Delhi, India on our way to visit our Chindi Rugs makers in the district of Panipat.
 Panipat is most well known as a historical city that was the site of three important battles that marked turning points in Indian history.
 But for us, Panipat is home to the craftsmen and craftswomen who are instrumental in creating our Chindi Rugs.